ankushbhardwaj408/BirthdatGreet/README.md

 ## *Ankush Bhardwaj*

-**Birthday Greeting** is used to create a nice birthday greeting for your loved ones.
+**Birthday Greeting** is used to create nice birthday greetings for your loved ones.

 Time spent: **10** hours spent in total